teid/dovecot-ldap/README.md

 * LDAP_PASSWORD_FIELD: The field name of your LDAP users used as `password` field

 *Note: If you are using a custom configuration volume with this variables, your configuration files might be altered.
 You should not use both features.*

+The user are authenticated thanks to the user part of the address (user@domain : user).
+So the LDAP_USER_FIELD should contains the usernames without the address extensions